Limerick: Literature

 Limerick's literature scene is supported by projects like the Limerick Writers' Centre, which was established in 2008 and runs a range of writing activities in the city.
 Limerick natives include Pulitzer Prize-winning author Frank McCourt, and novelists Kate O'Brien, Michael Curtin, Kevin Barry and Donal Ryan.
 Poets from Limerick include Michael Hogan, Desmond O'Grady, and John Liddy.
+The Limerick Literary Festival is held annually in honour of Kate O'Brien.

 The city is the setting for Frank McCourt's memoir Angela's Ashes and its film adaptation.
 The Frank McCourt Museum situated in McCourt's former school on Hartsonge Street opened in 2011, and contains artefacts from the book.
 Limerick has also been the setting or location for the dramas The Real Thing (2002), Cowboys & Angels (2003) and Lost & Found (2015), among other films.

 Music

 The Irish Chamber Orchestra and the Irish World Music Centre are both based in the University of Limerick.
 The university has a thousand-seat state-of-the-art concert hall that hosts visiting performers.
 The city's music scene has produced bands such as The Cranberries, guitarist Noel Hogan's MonoBand, and The Hitchers.
 Electronic musician Richard D. James, more commonly known as Aphex Twin, was born in Limerick in 1971.
 The Limerick Art Gallery and the Art College cater for painting, sculpture, and performance art.

 The Limerick International Band Championship is an annual competition featuring marching bands from Limerick, the rest of Ireland, and the rest of the world.
 It is typically held around just after Saint Patrick's Day, with the bands parading through the city centre, and attracts large crowds.

-Dolan's Warehouse on the Dock Road is a venue specialising in live music, established in 1998.
+Dolan's Warehouse on the Dock Road is a venue specialising in live music, established in 1994.
+Between 1993 and the mid-2010s, Limerick's Trinity Rooms operated as one of the largest nightclubs in the west of Ireland.
 Baker Place was a nightclub that held mainly local underground nights until its closure in 2011.
 In 2020, it was announced that the Dromkeen-based Shiloh Trust was seeking planning permission to convert the former premises of Baker Place into a bible school.